SEND Information Report – April 2021

-For transition to secondary school, the SENCO will meet with the secondary school SENCO to discuss the child’s individual needs and transitional arrangements will be made based on the level of need.
+For transition to secondary school, the SENDCO will meet with the secondary school SENDCO to discuss the child’s individual needs and transitional arrangements will be made based on the level of need.

 All staff attend training on various SEND issues throughout the year.
 We attend staff training to share knowledge, strategies and experiences and to ensure consistency of the school’s approach for children with SEND.

 Teachers and support staff attend training run by outside agencies that are relevant to the needs of the children they are working with.

-The SENCO works very closely with specialists who provide advice and direct support regularly.
+The SENDCO works very closely with specialists who provide advice and direct support regularly.

 Supporting Children with SEND

 Our teachers have the highest possible expectations for your child and all the pupils in their class.
 All teaching is based on building on what your child already knows, can do and understands.
 Each teacher will put in place different ways of teaching so that your child is fully involved in learning in class.
 This may include 1:1 or small group interventions outside of the classroom, more practical learning, providing different resources adapted for your child or producing and delivering targeted work as specified in the child’s SEND iep meetings.
-Each teacher will put specific strategies in place, suggested by the SENCO or outside agencies, to enable your child to have access to the learning task or activity.
+Each teacher will put specific strategies in place, suggested by the SENDCO or outside agencies, to enable your child to have access to the learning task or activity.